 However, your company may be insolvent without even realising it.
 There are two main legal tests to decide if you are insolvent.
 The importance of these tests is that they are the legal tests and define the point of insolvency and when your duty of care moves from being owed to members to being owed to the creditors first.

-If you treat creditors badly and let the financial position get worse, you can be liable for wrongful trading or a misfeasance claim.
+If you treat creditors badly and let the financial position get worse, you could be accused of trading whilst insolvent, which then could lead to a you being made liable for wrongful trading or a misfeasance claim.
 A misfeasance claim is a catch-all claim for breach of your duties as a director sometimes brought by a liquidator to recover funds for creditors.
 You should always have those duties in mind (see sections 171-177 Companies Act 2006)